Duchess Agnes of Württemberg, Princess Reuss of Gera

 Agnes’ father, Duke Eugen of Württemberg; Credit – Wikipedia

 Agnes’ father was Duke Eugen of Württemberg, son of Duke Eugen of Württemberg and Princess Louise of Stolberg-Gedern.
-Her father was the nephew of Friedrich I, first King of Württemberg; Sophie Dorothea of Württemberg, Empress Maria Feodorovna, the second wife of Paul I, Emperor of All Russia; and Elisabeth of Württemberg, the first wife of Franz II, Holy Roman Emperor (later Franz I, Emperor of Austria).
+Her father was the nephew of Friedrich I, the first King of Württemberg; Sophie Dorothea of Württemberg, Empress Maria Feodorovna, the second wife of Paul I, Emperor of All Russia; and Elisabeth of Württemberg, the first wife of Franz II, Holy Roman Emperor (later Franz I, Emperor of Austria).
 Under the initial patronage of his aunt Empress Maria Feodorovna, Agnes’ father had a career in the Russian Army which continued during the reigns of his first cousins Alexander I, Emperor of All Russia and Nicholas I, Emperor of All Russia.
 Duke Eugen fought in the Napoleonic Wars and attained the rank of General.
 After 1829, Duke Eugen did not take an active part in the Russian Army or Russian court life.
-He lived mainly in his estates in Silesia but often visited Russia.
+He lived mainly in his estates in Silesia, now mostly in Poland, with small parts in the Czech Republic and Germany, but he often visited Russia.

 Agnes’ mother, Princess Helene of Hohenlohe-Langenburg; Credit – Wikipedia